 The ELM (Elaboration Likelihood Model) is a popular way of looking at how customers are persuaded by type of appeal.
 The ELM appeals are a great way of looking at how you might want to make your advertising media choices.
 But first a quick re-cap of the ELM persuasion model.

-The ELM of persuasion by Petty and Caccioppo (1986) suggests that folks get persuaded by one of two routes in the mind – the Central Route where you need to cognitively process the information in the ad and you think logically.
-The Peripheral Route is the emotional processing of information in the Ad.
+The Elaboration Likelihood Model (ELM) of persuasion by Petty and Caccioppo (1986) suggests that folks get persuaded by one of two routes in the mind.These are:

 If you are an advertiser, then you need to consider how your customer is likely to process the advertising message that you want to give them.
 The Media by Appeal graphic with this post is a simple way of looking at what media is best for your message:

 - Television is great for reaching large audiences.
 If you advertise on TV, your Ads must tap something emotional in your audience.
 If it does, then your Ad might become viral on YouTube.
 The “non-thinking” nature of television is one reason that it is called the “idiot box.”
 Somewhat unfair, because TV is very effective depending on your advertising objectives and budget.